solona-m/Pickles-Playlist-Editor/README.md

 2)	DELETE:   will allow you to delete any checked marked songs or playlists WARNING THIS CAN NOT BE UNDONE!!!
 3)	Shuffle: as it says, it will shuffle selected songs or playlists around more randomly
-4)	Sort by BGM:   will sort the songs as it says
+4)	Sort: will sort the songs by beats per minute or name
 5)	PLAY:   This will allow you to play the selected songs back to hear them.
 6)	PAUSE: Pause the selected song
 7)	STOP: will stop playing song,
 8)	PREVIOUS: will go back 1 song
 9)	NEXT: will skip ahead one song
 10)	SETTINGS: will allow you to locate the directory of your mod if you aren't using pickles dj mod, set the scd being replaced, disable normalization of songs on import and optionally, reorganize your scds so they're all stored in folders named for each playlist with the file name as the song name (backup your mod before you press this!)

 Adding Playlists
 1)	Click on “NEW” on the top left of the screen.